mkiser/WTFJHT/faq.md

 **Here’s what AI is NOT allowed to do**: (1) research, write, or edit WTFJHT, (2) decide what’s news or replace my editorial judgement, (3) “fact check” my work, or (4) publish anything automatically without my review and approval.

-**Here’s what I am willing to use AI for**: (1) narrate my work using a clone of my voice, (2) check for typos and grammar cleanup, (3) help me debug the occasional tech issues I have, and (4) organize ideas (e.g. tracking feedback, editorial calendar and planning, etc).
+**Here’s what I am willing to use AI for**: (1) narrate my work using a clone of my voice, (2) check for typos and grammar cleanup, (3) help me debug the occasional tech issues I have, and (4) organize business-related ideas (non-editorial).

 **Why is the podcast narrated with an AI voice?
 Why not record it yourself?** Using a clone of my voice to then read my words to make my work available to more people in more places — all for free and without ads – is about scaling my labor; not replacing it.
 My time and money aren’t resources I can scale.
 Using a clone of my voice is the only way I can bring back the audio edition a consistent and sustainable way without compromising the core work.